CoolGuy75562/fm-synth/README.md

 For more information see:
 CHOWNING, J. M. (1977).
 The Synthesis of Complex Audio Spectra by Means of Frequency Modulation.
 Computer Music Journal, 1(2), 46–54.

-### Plots
-From top to bottom, there is one plot for each operator chain output, a plot of the output (the sum of each chain output), and a plot of the output envelope if the patch has one, else just a plot of a line at y=1.

-### Envelope
-If the switch in the bottom left is in the "off" position, turning it on will reveal adsr envelope parameters.
-If "update output_env" is then pressed, the envelope will be applied to the output, and the output envelope plot will be updated.

-Turning the switch off will remove the envelope from the output and the output envelope plot will become a line at y=1.